WolverineXM/FinTechProject3/.ipynb_checkpoints/README-checkpoint.md

 4. [Full Fred Module Dependencies](https://github.com/7astro7/full_fred/blob/master/requirements.txt)

-The following block of code can be used to confirm the successful intallation of full_fred
+The following block of code with notebook [SourceData.ipynb](SourceData.ipynb) can be used to confirm the successful intallation of full_fred:

 ![The following block of code confirms successfull module installation](images/fred_api_dependency.PNG)